braincow/python-redisjobqueue/README.md

 # python-redisjobqueue
 Non-blocking job queue for Redis backend with distributed locking mechanism to allow safely multiple processes or threads asynchronously get jobs to process.
+Only one unique job (message) is allowed in the queue at a time and adding another with identical content raises exception.

 This software was originally written at [Eniram ltd](http://www.eniram.fi) in summer of 2015 and open sourced in the hope that it will benefit others as well.